buildwise-be/ai-construct-lastenboek-split/documentation/documentation.md

 ## Processing Pipeline

+The pipeline adapts based on your document type selection:

-### Step 1: Table of Contents (TOC) Generation
+### Step 1: Table of Contents (TOC) Generation (All Documents)
 This step extracts chapters and sections from the input PDF document:

-1. Analyzes the PDF document
+1. Analyzes the PDF document structure
 2. Identifies chapter headings and section titles
 3. Creates a structured representation of the document's table of contents
 4. Generates JSON and CSV files containing the extracted structure

-### Step 2: Category Matching
+### Step 2: Smart Category Matching (Hybrid Intelligence)

+#### 🔢 VMSW Mode (Lightning Fast)
+For VMSW documents, the system performs direct number-based matching:

+1. Analyzes chapter/section numbers (e.g., "02.40", "01.10")
+2. Maps directly to built-in VMSW categories
+3. Provides instant results with 100% confidence
+4. Automatically detects demolition work and adds appropriate categories
+5. No AI processing required - completely offline

+#### 🤖 Non-VMSW Mode (AI-Powered)
-Uses Google Gemini AI via Vertex AI to match the identified chapters and sections against predefined categories:
+For Non-VMSW documents, uses Google Gemini AI via Vertex AI:

 1. Sends each chapter and section title to the Gemini AI model
-2. The AI analyzes and matches content to the most appropriate category
+2. The AI analyzes and matches content against your custom categories
+3. Intelligent retry logic for failed responses (up to 3 attempts)
+4. Optimized batch processing (5 items per batch for best results)
-3. Results are saved in JSON and CSV formats
+5. Results saved in JSON and CSV formats with confidence scores
-4. Provides matching confidence scores and explanations (if enabled)

 ### Step 3: Document Splitting
 Creates separate PDF files for each category, containing the relevant pages from the original document: